atollee/atollee-testkit-fhir-r6/README.md

 ## Prerequisites

 - [Deno](https://deno.land/) (version 1.31.0 or higher)
-- A FHIR R4 server to test against
+- A FHIR R5 (and R4) server to test against
 - OAuth 2.0 credentials (if your server requires authentication)

 ## Setup